SadheeraM/MyReactProject/README.md

 # MyReactProject
-This is a basic project of React.js
+This is a basic React project for an online bookshop.
+The backend of this project has not been set up yet, so the data is hardcoded.